CMSgov/bluebutton-site-static/README.md

 Jekyll builds the CSS and HTML pages.
 Run `bundle exec jekyll serve` from the project root for a local build.
 By default, the site will run in `http://localhost:4000/`.
 You can also run `bundle exec jekyll build` to compile the site files into the `_site` directory.

 ## Codebook
-The `-codebook` directory and the [corresponding Jekyll plugin](_plugins/api_codings.rb) are used to create the variables resources, such as [this one](https://bluebutton.cms.gov/resources/variables/clm_non_utlztn_days_cnt/).
-Although these URLs show little to no usage from analytics these are used as URIs
+The [`_codebook` directory](_codebooks/) and the [corresponding Jekyll plugin](_plugins/api_codings.rb) are used to create the variables resources, such as [this one](https://bluebutton.cms.gov/resources/variables/clm_non_utlztn_days_cnt/).
+Although these *URLs* show little to no usage from analytics, they are used as *URIs* and are **integral to the [Beneficiary FHIR Data (BFD) endpoint responses](https://github.com/CMSgov/beneficiary-fhir-data/tree/b1ca6c4b630f6b0e5aa7e812addabf72bc334fe3/apps/bfd-server/bfd-server-war/src/test/resources/endpoint-responses)**.
+For now (Dec 2021), changing the URIs would require completely retiring all of the BFD v1 and v2 APIs and releasing a new v3 with different URIs.
+Any additions or changes to these URIs should involve the BFD team.

 ## Get CSS/Styles Working
 We've moved the CSS for this application and our Sandbox application into a consolidated [Blue Button 2.0 API CSS repository](https://github.com/CMSgov/bluebutton-css) so that we can more easily keep things consistent and deploy changes more quickly.